Four-Country Ride

 We rolled out of Mondorf-les-Bains and a gap quickly developed back to the two riders.
 After 20 km (12 miles) just outside of Peppange we stopped as Fränk had gone back to help pace them.
 When they reached our group they stopped and got in the van.

 My goal today was to finish.
 My strategy was simple.
-I thought I could stay with Jambo as we had ridden together quite a bit this week.
-We could form a grupetto of two if we had to as Fränk would not force Jambo, one of the organizers, off the course.
+I could stay with Jambo as we had ridden together quite a bit this week.
+We could form a grupetto of two if we had to, as Fränk would not force Jambo, one of the organizers, off the course.
+Or would he?
 But I didn’t have to resort to such a strategy.

 Belgium border